brunodnc/brunodnc/README.md

 - 👯 I’m open to work :)
 - 💬 I'm open to feedback regarding my projects, thanks!
 - 💬 Ask me anything!
-- 💬 If you are looking for my online portfolio: <br>
+- 💬 If you are looking for my online portfolio, it is a little bit outdated: <br>
 [<img src='https://simpleicons.vercel.app/githubpages/FFFF00' alt='Github Pages' height='80'>](https://brunodnc.github.io)
 - 📫 How to reach me: